FAQs for Residence Life

 Answer: Yes, all residence halls have access to wireless internet service.
 If you have a Mac, you may need to have the IT department configure your laptop for the LionNet service.

 Answer: All incoming (first year and transfer) students are assigned a 19-meals-per-week plan.
 Returning students can choose between 14 and 19 meals per week.
 For more information on rates, please visit Dining Services.

 Answer: Inter-visitation is being able to visit a single-sex residence hall during designated hours.
 Inter-visitation hours are Sunday-Thursday 6 p.m. - 11 p.m., Friday-Saturday 6 p.m. - 2 a.m.

 Q: What halls are co-ed?

-Answer: Apartment Style Living (ASL) is co-ed by suite, LLC North and South by floors, Rendall Hall by floor, Thorn Flats by suite.
+Answer: Apartment Style Living (ASL) is co-ed by suite, LLC North and South by floors, McCauley Hall by floor, & Rendall Hall by floor.

 Q: Are there single rooms available?